frank-dspeed/PHP-PP/README.txt

 - index.inc.php
 - style.css

-You can rename index.php without any problems, but not index.inc.php.
+You can rename index.php without any problems, but not php-pp.inc.php.

 A good idea is to change these PHP settings in your php.ini file or for instance Apache's httpd.conf or per directory .htaccess files: